Health Supplement Reviews

 You have to take into consideration that not all multivitamins are considered equal.
 According to Harvard Health Publications, “many multivitamins contain some micronutrients in amounts in excess of those recommended in the government’s Dietary Guidelines for Americans.
 In some cases, these levels may result in unsafe intakes.”

 Most often considered a health supplement that promotes bone health, there’s more to calcium than a stronger skeleton.
 Research completed by the American Society for Nutrition says, “CaD [calcium and vitamin D] decreased the risk of total, breast, and colorectal cancers.”
 The recommending intake for people 19 to 50 is 1,000mg a day.
+This is one of the most commonly used based on health supplement reviews.

 People should know that not all calcium supplements are the same and none provide 100% calcium.
 As listed by the Mayo Clinic, different types of calcium offer different levels.